 Zack Space was born and raised in the small eastern Ohio town of Dover.
 After graduating from Kenyon College, then earning a law degree at The Ohio State University, he returned to Dover and practiced law for nearly 20 years, during which time he served as a Public Defender and as Dover’s City Law Director.
 In 2006, he was elected to serve as the Congressman from Ohio’s 18th District, comprising 16 counties in rural southeastern Ohio.

 Zack is running to serve as Ohio’s next Auditor of State, where he will use the broad power of the office to deliver much needed reform to state government.
-Zack is committed to promoting best practices and transparency by focusing on the following: reducing the influence that campaign contributions have on policy, taking politics out of the redistricting process, and serving as a watchdog for hard-working Ohioans and their families.
+Zack is committed to shining a light on the corruptive influence of money in politics, ending extreme partisan gerrymandering, and serving as a watchdog for hardworking Ohio families.

 About the Auditor

 The Auditor’s office is the people’s watchdog.
 We entrust our public officials with our laws and our tax dollars.
 In order to make sure they act as good stewards, the Ohio Constitution created the Auditor’s office, an independent office that ensures our public officials act in the best interests of all Ohioans.

 The Auditor of State – the people’s representative in Ohio’s government – does this by investigating and reporting on: (1) how public officials are spending our tax dollars, (2) whether they are following the law (or breaking it), and (3) whether our tax dollars can be spent better and more efficiently.